-My first memory of chicken pot pie is from third grade and all I can remember is this: mushy carrots.
+My first memory of chicken pot pie is from third grade and all I can remember is: mushy carrots.

 Spoonful after spoonful of soft orange bits lodged in a gloppy white sauce.
-Sitting at my friend’s dinner table, wondering whether or not this is the kind of food you’re supposed to chew.
+Sitting at my friend’s dinner table, wondering whether or not this was the type of food you’re supposed to chew.

 Chicken and vegetables steeped in a flavorful sauce, hidden under a gilded layer of pie dough, sounds like an exquisite meal.

 I set out to make chicken pot pie without the thick white sauce, the soggy bottom crust, and definitely without carrots.

 In fact, I changed the flavor profile entirely and decided I couldn’t really call this recipe “Chicken Pot Pie.”

 It has the same ingredients as Coq Au Vin– a French dish made with red-wine braised chicken, lardons, mushrooms, garlic, and fresh herbs.
-My version bakes in a cast iron skillet or pie dish, topped with a buttery crust.
+My version bakes in a cast iron skillet or pie dish, topped with a butter-strewn crust.

 Yeah, it’s a lot better than chicken pot pie.